 Welcome to the Reindeer Page!

-As always, if you have any questions or concerns, please feel free to come and have a chat with myself or a member of the Foundation Stage team – our door is always open!
+If you have any questions or concerns, please feel free to come and have a chat with myself or Miss Young at the start or end of the school day.

 Tapestry Online Learning Journal

 You are able to access your child's Tapestry online learning journal by clicking on the image above.
 For further login details please click here.